dseguy/changedBehavior/behavior/roundParameterValidation.rst

 round() Mode Validation
 =======================
 round() function has four modes, defined with 4 constants.
-If the 3rd argument is not one of those four constants, PHP used to silently use PHP_ROUND_HALF_UP as default value.
+When the 3rd argument is not one of those four constants, PHP used to silently use PHP_ROUND_HALF_UP as default value.
 In PHP 8.4, a ValueError is provided.

 PHP code
 ________